Byteology/byteology.github.io/src/Byteology.Website/Thoughts/Articles/recruitment-guide-part-1.md

 # Concise Guide to Specialized Recruitment - Part 1: Creating a Skill Canvas

-Employees are the lifeblood of every company.
-They are the ones creating our products, providing our services and driving our growth and innovation.
-Because of this, it is of utmost importance to choose them with meticulous care.
+Employees are the lifeblood of any organization.
+They are responsible for product creation, service provision, and the impetus behind growth and innovation.
+Consequently, selecting the right candidates for open positions is a critical process that requires careful consideration.

-Unfortunately, this is a difficult process full of pitfalls.
-How do you identify a great candidate?
-How do you even know what *"a great candidate"* is?

-We have spent over a decade thinking about these problems and are ready to share some of our insights in this guide.
-It is written with technical positions in mind but most of it applies to any job opening.
+This guide aims to provide insights into the challenges of identifying exceptional candidates and offers a systematic approach to specialized recruitment.

 ## What is a Skill Canvas

-The recruitment process consists of a lot of parts such as crafting job descriptions, pre-screening candidates, preparing interview scenarios, building proper training and onboarding procedures, etc.
+Recruitment encompasses various components such as crafting job descriptions, candidate pre-screening, interview preparation, onboarding procedures, etc.

-In a successful process all of these work together towards a singular well-defined goal.
-The skill canvas is a tool that help us define it thus allowing everyone involved in the recruitment process to share the same vision.
+To ensure an effective and coherent recruitment process, it is essential to establish a shared vision among everyone involved in it.
+The skill canvas serves as a tool for defining this vision, providing a clear outline of the desired skills and their rationale.

-The canvas mainly consists of a list of unambiguously described and quantified skills of what we are looking for in a candidate as well as the reasoning behind it.
+The canvas primarily comprises a meticulously crafted list of skills, explicitly described and quantified, that encapsulate the qualities sought in a candidate.
+Additionally, it encompasses the rationale underpinning the selection of each skill.

-Creating it is arguably the most important step in the whole process yet it is oftentimes either completely ignored or it's being done idly by a single person for less than an hour.
+Creating the skill canvas represents an indispensable initial step in the overall process, oftentimes ignored completely or done by a single individual within a meager timeframe.

 ## The Skill List

-The first step of creating a skill canvas is to list all skills related to the particular position.
+The initial step in creating a skill canvas is to compile a comprehensive list of skills relevant to the specific position.

-Though remember, we are not looking for the perfect human being.
-We probably don't need a team full of team leaders or people thinking outside of the box.

-It helps tremendously to write down a once-sentence reasoning of why we chose each of the skills listed.
-It keeps everyone on board and it makes future analysis easier.
+It is important to note that the objective is not to seek a perfect human being.
+Instead, the focus should be on identifying the skills that are most relevant for the job at hand.

+Providing concise reasoning for each skill inclusion helps maintain alignment and facilitates future analysis.

-Although, not necessary, we can group the skills in two categories:
+Furthermore, the skills can be categorized into two groups:

 ### Technical Skills

-Technical skills are the ones that are related to some kind of expertise regarding a certain piece of technology, software or specialized knowledge and are deeply rooted in a particular field of study.
-Usually they will be listed by the engineering team.
+Technical skills are often defined by engineering teams and pertain to expertise in a particular technology, software, or specialized knowledge firmly rooted in a specific field of study.

 ### Personal Skills

-Personal skills or soft skills are the ones that do not relate to a particular field of study.
-They might be willingness to teach or mentor others, the ability to organize a specific group of people, a certain way of tackling problems, dealing with interpersonal issues, working under pressure, etc.
+Personal skills, also known as soft skills, are not tied to a specific field of study.
+They encompass attributes such as mentoring ability, organizational skills, problem-solving approach, interpersonal capabilities, and working under pressure, among others.

 ## Skill Definitions and Expertise Levels

-At this point we might have written something along the lines of <q>The candidate must have at least 5 years of experience working in microservices architectures</q>.
-Bear in mind that experience is only a small part of what builds up mastery and is not really a skill.
+Rather than relying solely on years of experience for defining a level of expertise, it is crucial to provide explicit definitions and expectations for each skill.

-Let's try to be a little bit more specific about what this kind experience means to us.
-For example, we might be looking for a particular level of autonomy when solving problems that our new employee will encounter: <q>The candidate should be able to investigate and identify race conditions within a complex microservice architecture on their own</q>.
+For instance, instead of stating <q>The candidate must have at least 5 years of experience working in microservices architectures</q>, a more precise requirement could be articulated, such as <q>The candidate should be able to autonomously investigate and identify race conditions within a complex microservice architecture</q>.

-Phrasing it like that will help us immensely in crafting both our job description and interview scenarios and allows everyone involved in the recruitment process to share the same vision.
+This level of detail aids in crafting accurate job descriptions and interview scenarios, while fostering shared understanding throughout the recruitment process.

 ## Quantifying the Skills

-It is highly unlikely that during the recruitment process we'll be able to test all candidates on every single skill on the canvas with as much depth as we would like.
-Because of this we need some kind of system to help us define our strategy.

-To do this, we should evaluate all skills on the canvas on two additional characteristics.
+Considering the limitations of assessing all skills in-depth for every candidate, a systematic approach is necessary to guide the evaluation strategy.
+To achieve this, two additional characteristics should be considered for each skill:

 ### Importance

-This will help us at the later stages of the process by allowing us to focus our efforts on the things that matter most.
-Generally, there are 3 types of skills:
+This classification permits the concentration of efforts on pivotal elements during the advanced stages of the process.
+Generally, three types of skills are recognized:

-- **Core** - a skill that is essential for the job and is strictly necessary for even attempting it.
+- **Core** - these skills constitute essential prerequisites for the job, without which it cannot be effectively pursued.
-- **Auxiliary** - a skill that is not necessarily required for the job but has a substantial impact on it.
+- **Auxiliary** - Although not obligatory, these skills exert a substantial impact on the role and its outcomes.
-- **Tangent** - a skill that is somehow related to the job but it is possible for a skilled professional to lack it.
+- **Tangent** - these skills bear some tangential relevance to the job, but a skilled professional may lack them without significant detriment.

 ### Teachability

-Next, it is time to determine what is the approximate cost for teaching each of the skills.
-Every skill generally falls in one of these 3 categories.
+To determine the feasibility of imparting skills, each should be evaluated in terms of teachability.
+Skills can fall into three categories:

-- **Internally teachable** - a skill that our organization has the ability and resources to teach.
-The resources usually are the time of the trainee and the availability of willing and able personnel that will conduct some kind of a training program.
+- **Internally teachable** - these skills can be cultivated within the organization through available resources.
+Typically, the temporal commitment of trainees and the presence of willing and competent personnel who facilitate relevant training programs comprise the requisite resources.
-- **Externally teachable** - a skill that our organization doesn't have the ability or resources to teach internally but can afford to outsource a training.
-The resources that are usually associated with that are the time of the trainee, and the financial cost of the third-party that will conduct the training.
+- **Externally teachable** - these skills surpass the internal training capacities.
+Outsourcing the training to third-party entities becomes a viable option, albeit incurring financial costs and necessitating the investment of trainee time.
-- **Unteachable** - a skill that is not teachable given a reasonable amount of time or other resources.
+- **Unteachable** - certain skills defy reasonable acquisition within the confines of available temporal or resource constraints.

 ## Next Steps

-Having completed the skill canvas, we can now be sure that every single step of the recruitment process will work in unison towards the same goal.

-Next, we are ready to start defining our recruitment strategy.
+With the skill canvas in place, the recruitment process can operate cohesively towards the defined goal.
+The subsequent phase involves the formulation of a recruitment strategy that aligns cohesively with the identified skills while working with the constraints imposed on the overall process.